-Proposed short-term projects (quick wins) Proposed long term projects (catalytic projects) Agriculture - Improving the competitiveness of dairy production and processing 1.
-(Sector) - (Project Title) 2.
-(Sector) - (Project Title) 2.
-(Sector) - (Project Title) 3 3.
-(Sector) - (Project Title)
+Proposed long term projects (catalytic projects)

+- 1. (Sector) (Project Title)

+- 2. (Sector) (Project Title)

+- 3. (Sector) (Project Title)

 Identifying high economic potentials and prioritizing specific sectors over others, based on their economic performance and prospects, and from within the Municipality is a challenging task that requires plenty of stakeholder discussions, energy and transparency.
 A structured approach such as PACA provides an exchange platform and a methodological framework that helps facilitate this process.